-Accessory roof curb details and dimensions are shown in Fig. 3 (on page 8).
+Accessory roof curb details and dimensions are shown in Fig. 3.
 Assemble and install accessory roof curb in accordance with instructions shipped with the curb.

 Curb should be level.
 This is necessary for unit drain to function properly.
-Unit leveling tolerances are shown in Fig. 4 (on page 9).
+Unit leveling tolerances are shown in Fig. 4.
 Refer to Accessory Roof Curb Installation Instructions for additional information as required.

 Install insulation, cant strips, roofing felt, and counter flashing as shown.
 Ductwork must be attached to curb and not to the unit.
-The accessory thru-the-base power and gas connection package must be installed before the unit is set on the roof curb.
+The accessory thru-the-base power connection package must be installed before the unit is set on the roof curb.